LinkfandosVF/cryptidcrushwiki/Characters/Jamie.md

 ## Look
 Jamie is an imposing, muscular demon with an exposed skull on the top half of their head.
 Jamie has a red skin tone and no hair, instead having a pair of curled horns and a small blue flame on their head.
 They have long drooping ears, large clawed hands, and hooved feet.
 ## Lore (WIP)
+### In Game
+Jamie is a main character, meaning they're going to be romance-able in future updates.
 ## Meta
 Jamie is voiced by [Marissa Lenti](https://x.com/MarissaLenti).